 English

 MECAM was founded in April 2020 as an international centre for interdisciplinary research and academic exchange.
-It is located in Tunis/Tunisia with branches that shall be developed in Casablanca/Morocco and Beirut/Lebanon in a second phase.
-MECAM is a joint endeavour of a consortium of seven Tunisian and German research institutions: It is coordinated by the Philipps-Universität Marburg and the Université de Tunis and supported by the Universität Leipzig, the German Institute of Global and Area Studies (GIGA) in Hamburg/Germany, the Forum Transregionale Studien in Berlin/Germany, the Institut Tunisien des Études Stratégiques (ITES) in Tunis/Tunisia, and the Université de Sfax/Tunisia.
-During a three-year preliminary phase (2020-2023), this consortium is entrusted with the institutional development of MECAM and the preparation of the project’s main phase (2023-2032).
-The Federal Ministry of Education and Research of Germany sponsors MECAM with a budget of 1.7 million Euros during the first three years.
+It is located in Tunis/Tunisia with two secondary (network) sites in Casablanca/Morocco and Beirut/Lebanon.
+MECAM is a joint endeavour of a consortium of six Tunisian and German research institutions: It is coordinated by the Philipps-Universität Marburg and the Université de Tunis and supported by the Universität Leipzig, the German Institute of Global and Area Studies (GIGA) in Hamburg/Germany, the Forum Transregionale Studien in Berlin/Germany, and the Université de Sfax/Tunisia.
+MECAM is funded by the German Federal Ministry of Education and Research (BMBF) and hosted by the Université de Tunis.

-MECAM will establish a fellowship programme in Tunis with the aim of bringing together scholars from the Maghreb, Europe, the Middle East and beyond so that they gain time and free-space to work on their self-chosen research projects within one of the above-mentioned thematic research clusters (IFGs).
-The fellows will be offered excellent working conditions for research and debate.
-MECAM intends to hold seminars and workshops, as well as academies in different places in and outside the region.
-The fellowship programme will be supplemented by mobility grants for research stays in Germany for the benefit of scholars from Tunisia, the Maghreb, and other Arab countries.
-The “Rencontres Ibn Khaldun” are conceived as a series of special events seeking to highlight the work of MECAM.
-Communication techniques through open access publications and other forms of knowledge transfer and translation among the academic community and to other target audiences will be of particular interest.
+The fellows are offered excellent working conditions for research and debate.
+MECAM also holds seminars and arranges Transregional workshops and Traveling/Transregional Academies in different places in and outside the Maghreb.
+The fellowship programmes are supplemented by mobility grants for research stays in Germany for the benefit of scholars from Tunisia, the Maghreb, and other Arab countries.
+The “Rencontres Ibn Khaldun” are a series of public events seeking to highlight the work of MECAM and make it accessible to a wider academic and non-academic audience through a variety of communication formats, open access publications and other forms of knowledge transfer and translation.
 For its work, MECAM can rely on the expertise, the existing formats and networks of the partner institutions in Tunis, Marburg, Sfax, Berlin, Hamburg and Leipzig.
 All German partner institutions are members of the Forum Transregionale Studien.

-MECAM is directed by Rachid Ouaissa (Philipps-Universität Marburg) and Khaled Kchir (Université de Tunis) and steered by a council of 12 members that also include: Fadma Aït Mous (Hassan II University of Casablanca), André Bank (GIGA Hamburg), Sami Ben Jannet (Institut Tunisien Des Etudes Stratégiques), Tamirace Fakhoury (Lebanese American University), Jörg Gertel (Universität Leipzig), Georges Khalil (Forum Transregionale Studien), Saoussen Krichen (Université de Tunis), Abdelwahed Mokni (Université de Sfax), Anika Oettler (Philipps-Universität Marburg), , Friederike Pannewick (Philipps-Universität Marburg/member of the board of the Forum Transregionale Studien).
+MECAM is directed by Rachid Ouaissa (Philipps-Universität Marburg) and Khaled Kchir (Université de Tunis) and steered by a council of 12 members that also include: Fadma Aït Mous (Hassan II University of Casablanca), André Bank (GIGA Hamburg), Anissa Ben Hassine (Université de Tunis ), Mohamed Ali Ben Zina (Université de Tunis), Faiez Gargouri (Université de Sfax), Sonja Ganseforth (Universität Leipzig), Jens Hansen (Orient-Institut Beirut), Georges Khalil (Forum Transregionale Studien), Friederike Pannewick (Philipps-Universität Marburg/member of the board of the Forum Transregionale Studien), Nessim Znaien (Philipps-Universität Marburg).

-The Advisory Board of MECAM consists of the following persons: Raja Ben Slama (National Library of Tunisia / Université de Manouba), Karima Dirèche (Centre National de la Recherche Scientifique, Aix-en-Provence), Farid El Asri (International University of Rabat), Zeina G. Halabi (American University of Beirut), Imed Melitti (Institut Supérieur des Sciences Humaines de Tunis), Christoph Menke (Goethe-Universität Frankfurt am Main), Emma Murphy (School of Government and International Affairs, Durham), Isabelle Werenfels (Stiftung Wissenschaft und Politik).
+The Advisory Board of MECAM consists of the following persons: Sana Ben Achour (University of Carthage), Karima Dirèche (Centre National de la Recherche Scientifique, Aix-en-Provence), Franziska Dübgen (University of Münster), Sihem Najar (Université de Manouba), Emma Murphy (School of Government and International Affairs, Durham), Amal Obeidi (University of Benghazi), Fatma Oussedik (University of Algiers), Isabelle Werenfels (Stiftung Wissenschaft und Politik).

 Contact at the Forum: